Interface Fragmentation via Horizontal Vibration: A Pathway to Scalable Monodisperse Emulsification

-Fig.\ref{fig:1}(a) shows a regular array of subharmonic standing waves which was excited near the end walls of the container via a Faraday instability, by incrementally increasing the forcing amplitude beyond a critical value \cite{Piao2024}.
-The onset of waves occurs because the inertial counterflow induced by the differential acceleration of the fluid layers and the presence of end walls, redirects horizontal oscillatory forcing into vertical oscillation of a localised interfacial front, which becomes unstable at a critical value of forcing.
-However, a further small amplitude increase beyond the onset of subharmonic waves leads to onset of droplet detachment at a threshold value $A_c$.
-Droplet shedding occurs periodically from the crests of the subharmonic waves resulting in regular droplets trains of lower-layer liquid (Fig.\ref{fig:1}(b)) dispersing in the continuous upper layer liquid.
-The droplets in each train are approximately monodisperse, and their size can be adjusted by varying the amplitude and frequency of the applied horizontal forcing (Fig.\ref{fig:1}(c)).
+Fig.\ref{fig:1}(a) shows snapshots of the interface between the two fluids near the end wall of the container as the forcing acceleration increases.
+The inertial counterflow (red and blue arrows) induced by the differential acceleration of the fluid layers and the presence of end walls, redirects horizontal oscillatory forcing into vertical oscillation of a localised, flat interfacial front.
+This front becomes unstable via a Faraday instability at a critical forcing acceleration \cite{Piao2024}.
+At fixed frequency, a further small amplitude increase beyond the onset of subharmonic waves leads to the onset of droplet detachment at a threshold value $A_c$.
+Monodisperse droplet formation (Fig.~\ref{fig:1}(c)) is associated with periodic droplet shedding from the crests of the subharmonic waves (see Section S2 in Supplemental Materials \cite{SM} for details), such that each half-wavelength, $\lambda/2$, acts as a subharmonic droplet source, and the number of droplet sources across the container, $2 W/ \lambda$, scales linearly with the width of the container $W$ (Fig.\ref{fig:1}(b)).
+These sources produce droplets of lower-layer liquid dispersing in the continuous upper layer liquid, which has a relatively large Reynolds number, $\mathrm{Re}=(A\omega)H/\nu_\mathrm{u} = 20-2500$, where $H$=20\,mm is the depth of the fluid layer.
+The vertical front oscillation near the end walls is accompanied by a mean upper-layer interfacial flow away from the end walls \cite{Gligor2020}.
+This mean flow enables the transport of droplets from their source to form regular droplet trains.
+The droplets in each train are of uniform size following short initial transients ($< 10\%$ variation of the mean diameter at $F=35$ Hz, see Fig.\ref{fig:1}(c)), and their size can be adjusted by varying the amplitude and frequency of the applied horizontal forcing.